grpc/grpc-swift/docs/faqs.md

 For the server:

 - `Server.Builder.withLogger` allows a `logger` to be specified.
-It is used a root logger and is passed down to each accepted connection and in turn each RPC on a connection.
+It is used as a root logger and is passed down to each accepted connection and in turn each RPC on a connection.
 The logger is made available in the `context` of each RPC handler.